HOB GmbH & Co KG: Areas of operation

 HOB is an internationally active company that delivers software to a variety of customers in the financial, aerospace, health care, education, government and other sectors.
 HOB software is available in a variety of languages.

-Customer care (support, maintenance, update service) is provided both directly from HOB’s central office in Cadolzburg, Germany and by the HOB distributors throughout the world.
+Customer care (support, maintenance, update service) is provided both directly from HOB's central office in Cadolzburg, Germany and by the HOB distributors throughout the world.

 In its headquarters in Cadolzburg and other branch offices in Germany, HOB employs about 100 people.
-In addition to this, HOB also has branch offices in France, Austria, the U.S.A. and Malta, as well as a network of distributors and resellers all over the world.
+In addition to this, HOB also has branch offices in France, Austria, the US and Malta, as well as a network of distributors and resellers all over the world.

 HOB applications are deployed in more than 3,000 enterprises from the banking, insurance, public administration, governmental agencies, hospitals and industrial sectors.

 Organizational structure and ownership

 HOB Inc. and HOB GmbH & Co.
 KG are both affiliated with HOB electronic GmbH as general partners.
 These entities belong to the Brandstätter Group.
 All stock is privately held.
 Outside capital is not involved.